-Sunrise O’Mahoney began working for Vancouver Watersheds Alliance in 2010 and has been the Executive Director since 2012.
+Sunrise O’Mahoney began working for Watershed Alliance of SW WA in 2010 and has been the Executive Director since 2012.
 She has a BA in Public Affairs from WSU Vancouver.
 She is passionate about the environment and bringing people together to build awareness around the benefits of having a healthy natural environment.
-Sunrise brings her dedication and commitment of increasing community involvement and the environment to Vancouver Watersheds Alliance.
-One of her best moments is when she sees people of all ages outdoors working together in the community with people they did not know prior – planting trees, removing Ivy, painting environmental storm drain murals and more.
+Sunrise brings her dedication and commitment of increasing community involvement and the environment to the Watershed Alliance.
+One of her favorite moments is when she sees people of all ages outdoors working together in the community with people they did not know prior – planting trees, removing Ivy, painting environmental storm drain murals and more.

 Bethany has lived in the Portland/Vancouver area since 2010 and began working for the Watershed Alliance in the fall of 2016.
 She enjoys connecting people to their natural world through stewardship activities like invasive species removal, tree planting, and environmental education.
 She graduated from Oregon State University with a B.S.
 Natural Resources and B.S.
 Education.
 Since then she has had a variety of work experience from educating homeowners about sustainable stormwater management and habitat restoration to leading a Youth Conservation Corps workforce readiness program for youth in Clackamas County, Oregon.
 She is excited to be using her skills and experiences together in this position.

-Tom has lived in Vancouver and Camas since 1994 and began working for the Vancouver Watersheds Alliance in 2016.
+Tom has lived in Vancouver and Camas since 1994 and began working for the the Watershed Alliance of SW WA in 2016.
 He has worked in the conservation field in the northwest for over 20 years.
 Most recently he managed the Northwest Field Office for Ducks Unlimited, Inc. He has extensive experience with migratory birds, endangered species and habitat restoration on public and private lands.
-Tom is excited about applying his experience and knowledge to helping the Vancouver Watersheds Alliance do environmental restoration projects along Vancouver’s creeks and waterbodies.
+Tom is excited about applying his experience and knowledge to helping the the Watershed Alliance do environmental restoration projects along Vancouver’s creeks and waterbodies.

 For information about our Private Property Restoration program please contact: